minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 * Data protection: how can we ensure that only authorized people can access the data

+TODO: Do we want a TOR network in the mix?

 ## Attack Surface Minimisation

 We practice 'attack surface minimisation' to reduce risks.
 This means we pay attention to the following: